red-axe/am-editor/docs/config/toolbar.md

 items: [['collapse'], ['bold', 'italic']];
 ```

-All the display forms of the existing plug-ins have been configured in the Toolbar component, and we can directly pass in the plug-in name to use these configurations.
+All the display forms of the existing plugins have been configured in the Toolbar component, and we can directly pass in the plugin name to use these configurations.
 Of course, we can also pass in an object to cover part of the configuration

 ```ts
 items: [